News & Trending Money News

 JJ Gouin/Adobe Social Security card besides banknotes

 The amount of your monthly Social Security payment during retirement depends on how much you earned during your working years and at what age you elected to receive payments.
-The maximum benefit was $4,873 in 2024.
+For those retiring at 65, the maximum benefit in 2025 is $4,018.

 Social Security isn't your main income source